Noise pollution: Human health

 Other key research in this area can be seen in Fong's comparative analysis of soundscape differences between Bangkok, Thailand, and Los Angeles, California, US.
 Based on Schafer's research, Fong's study showed how soundscapes differ based on the level of urban development in the area.
 He found that cities in the periphery have different soundscapes than inner city areas.
-Fong's findings tie not only soundscape appreciation to subjective views of sound, but also demonstrates how different sounds of the soundscape are indicative of class differences in urban environments.
+Fong's findings tie soundscape appreciation to subjective views of sound and demonstrate how different sounds of the soundscape are indicative of class differences in urban environments.

-Noise pollution can have negative affects on adults and children on the autistic spectrum.
+Noise pollution can have negative effects on adults and children on the autism spectrum.
 Those with Autism Spectrum Disorder (ASD) can have hyperacusis, which is an abnormal sensitivity to sound.
 People with ASD who experience hyperacusis may have unpleasant emotions, such as fear and anxiety, and uncomfortable physical sensations in noisy environments with loud sounds.
 This can cause individuals with ASD to avoid environments with noise pollution, which in turn can result in isolation and negatively affect their quality of life.
 Sudden explosive noises typical of high-performance car exhausts and car alarms are types of noise pollution that can affect people with ASD.
+In line with recent analysis, transportation noise is an environmental cardiovascular risk factor, with long-term exposure to road, rail, and airplane noise associated with increased risk of ischemic heart disease, stroke, heart failure, hypertension, and diabetes.
+An updated thorough review of noise and human cognition defines environmental noise exposure as a major global public health concern, arguing that tighter government controls are required to reduce its impact on learning, attention, and cognitive performance.
+Broader assessments of noise pollution state that these cardiovascular and cognitive impacts demonstrate why governments require enforceable noise limitations and active monitoring to minimize long-term harm to human health and ecosystems.

 While the elderly may have cardiac problems due to noise, according to the World Health Organization, children are especially vulnerable to noise, and the effects that noise has on children may be permanent.
 Noise poses a serious threat to a child's physical and psychological health, and may negatively interfere with a child's learning and behavior.
 Exposure to persistent noise pollution shows how important maintaining environmental health is in keeping children and elderly healthy.